ehmicky/autoserver/docs/events.md

     two last ones.
   - `details` `{string}`: stack trace

+The full `failure` event payload is also available as the rejected value of the promise returned by [`apiServer.start()`](server.md#starting-a-server).

 # Request information

-Events of phase `request` have a `requestInfo` property on the event payload, with the properties:
+Events during the `request` phase have a `requestInfo` property on the event payload, with the properties:
   - `requestId` `{UUID}` - unique ID assigned to each request.
     Also available as `X-Request-Id` response header.
   - `timestamp` `{string}` - [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601),